-The Bulverton Marquee is a standing venue; an upbeat hub of activity each night from 7pm through ‘til the early hours.
+The Bulverton Marquee is an upbeat hub of activity each night from 7pm through ‘til the early hours.
 The party-focused venue features high energy evening roots shows and dance parties, Late Night Extra ceilidhs, early doors sessions with special catering/bar deals and a post-LNE Betsy’s Lounge, the funky and welcoming space dedicated to late night playing and singing.

 Note: The Bulverton Marquee is a standing venue.
 There is seating in Betsy’s Lounge which is adjacent to the venue but there are no sightlines to the stage from this seating.

 Young, sassy, innovative and skilful, The Monster Ceilidh Band effortlessly fuse the traditional with the contemporary.
 The result is a crucible for smelting riffs, massive chord progressions, intense electronics, folk tunes and a wide variety of styles.
 Hailing from Tyneside the band embrace cross border musical traditions.

 Band on stage approx. 9.10pm.
 A number of dance sides get the party started from 8pm.

 Saturday 4th August – Police Dog Hogan plus Jake Morrell

 London based urban bluegrass outfit Police Dog Hogan are firm festival favourites, mixing a hi-octane brew of Americana influences and British songwriting.

 Plus Jake Morrell who opens the evening with strong vocals and a compelling blend of Americana.

 Sunday 5th August – Sounds of Modern Scotland Party Night with Elephant Sessions plus Saltfishforty